kmc-jp/n64-emu/README.md

 ### Windows

 1. Donwload SDL2 from https://github.com/libsdl-org/SDL/releases and extract it.
-2. Set `SDL2_DIR` environment variable point that to the location where you extracted the SDL2 development package.
+2. Set `SDL2_DIR` environment variable to poiont the location where you extracted the SDL2 development package.
 3. Run the follwoing commands

 ```bash